entzmingerc/nb_drumcrow/README.md

 X is crow output (1, 2, 3, 4)
 Y is note (0 - 127)
 Z is velocity (always set this to 1 for now)
+Play note 60 with velocity 1 on output 2: CROW.C4 1 2 60 1

 Function 2: Set Parameter Value!
 X is crow output (1, 2, 3, 4)
 Y is parameter index (1 - 51)
 Z is parameter value (to send 5.4, you'd type 540)
+Set amp cycle freq to 0.5 on output 3: CROW.C4 2 3 14 50

 Function 3: Set Synth Model and Shape!
 X is crow output (1, 2, 3, 4)
 Y is synth model (1 - 7)
 Z is synth shape (1 - 9)
+Set synth model bytebeat and shape to linear on output 1: CROW.C4 3 1 2 1
 ```

 For function 2, here are the parameter index numbers.